Feuerhamster/lmke-warp-plugin/readme.md

 # LMKE Warps Spigot Plugin
 **Game Version:** 1.15

+> A simple and clean but also feature rich warp plugin with economy support

 ## Features
 - Private warps
 - Public warps (poi's = points of interest)